 Welcome to B’nai Sholom!
-We’re really glad you’re checking out the membership page and hope you will choose to join us as a member.
+We’re really glad you’re checking out the membership page and hope you will visit us, talk with congregants and choose to join us as a member.

-Here are some common questions about membership.
+Below are some common questions about membership.
 Please click on the category to see the answers.
-If you have additional questions, feel free to contact the B’nai Sholom office.
-Our office manager can answer most questions, and she can refer you to our rabbi or our membership committee chair as needed.
+If you have additional questions or want to sign up to receive our monthly bulletin, feel free to contact the B’nai Sholom office at 518-482-5283 or via email at email@example.com.
+Our office manager can answer most questions, and she can refer you to our rabbi or our Membership Committee chair as needed.

 - What does it mean to be a “member”?